-Criteria Exceeds Meets Approaching Falls Below Expectations Expectations Expectations Expectations Includes a statement that relates to area of study [weighting 15%] The statement is clear with adequate reference to the needs of student learners.
-The statement is clear with adequate reference to learners.
-The statement is vague or rambling with some reference to student learning.
-No statement is included.
-Connections made from School Board Policy to grade level and/or content area [weighting 45%] Connections from School Board Policy to grade level and/or content area are clearly and concisely explained.
-Connections from School Board Policy to grade level and/or content area listed.
-Connections from School Board Policy to grade level and/or content area are vaguely suggested No connections are made.
-Candidates conduct The impact of the School The impact of the School The impact of the School The impact of the School interviews Board Policy is Board Policy Board Policy is Board Policy is with an clearly and is presented discussed in not discussed.
-Administration or [b] Stakeholders regarding selected policy [weighting 35%] concisely presented from multiple interviews [a and b]. from either interview [a] or interview [b]. general terms.
-Spelling, grammar, mechanics [weighting 5%] The project is error free and clearly and professionally presented The project has no spelling errors and no more than two mechanical errors.
-The project has some spelling grammar, and/or mechanical errors.
-The project has multiple errors in spelling, and/or mechanics
+Criteria Exceeds Meets Approaching Falls Below Expectations Expectations Expectations Expectations 90 to 100% 80 to 89% 70 to 79% 0 to 69% Includes a The statement The statement The statement No statement is statement that is clear with is clear with is vague or included. relates to area adequate adequate rambling with of study reference to reference to some reference [weighting the needs of learners. to student 15%] student learning. learners.

+Connections made from School Board Policy to grade level and/or content area Connections from School Board Policy to grade level and/or content area are clearly and concisely Connections from School Board Policy to grade level and/or content area listed.
+Connections from School Board Policy to grade level and/or content area are vaguely No connections are made. [weighting 45%] Candidates conduct interviews with an Administration or [b] Stakeholders regarding selected policy explained.
+The impact of the School Board Policy is clearly and concisely presented from multiple interviews [a and b].
+The impact of the School Board Policy is presented from either interview [a] or interview [b]. suggested The impact of the School Board Policy is discussed in general terms.
+The impact of the School Board Policy is not discussed. [weighting 35%] Spelling, grammar, mechanics The project is error free and The project has no The project has some spelling The project has multiple errors [weighting 5%] clearly and professionally presented spelling errors and no more than two mechanical errors. grammar, and/or mechanical errors. in spelling, and/or mechanics